dilyabareeva/quanda/docs/source/tutorial_pages/benchmarks.rst

 Assembling Benchmarks from Existing Components
 ----------------------------------------------
 You may want to handle the creation of each component differently, using different datasets, architectures, training paradigms or a higher/lower percentage of manipulated samples.
-We now showcase how to create and use a quanda :doc:`Benchmark <docs_api/quanda.benchmarks.base>` object to use these components in the evaluation process.
+We now showcase how to create and use a |quanda| :doc:`Benchmark <../docs_api/quanda.benchmarks.base>` object to use these components in the evaluation process.

-To showcase different benchmarks, we will now switch to the ``MislabelingDetection`` benchmark.
+To showcase different benchmarks, we will now switch to the :doc:`MislabelingDetection <../docs_api/quanda.benchmarks.downstream_eval.mislabeling_detection>` benchmark.
 This benchmark evaluates the ability of data atttribution methods to identify mislabeled samples in the training dataset.
 This is done by training a model on a dataset which has a substantial amount of mislabeled samples.
 We then use the local data attribution methods to rank the training data.
 Original papers propose either using self-influence (i.e. the attribution of training samples on themselves) or some special methodology for each explainer (i.e. the global coefficients of the surrogate model in Representer Points).
 Quanda includes efficient implementation of self-influence or other strategies proposed in the original papers, whenever possible.

 This ranking is then used to go through the dataset to check mislabelings.
 Quanda computes the cumulative mislabeling detection curve and returns the AUC score with respect to this curve.